-In this post on Creating Basic Charts using Plotly, you will learn to create basic chart using a python package called Plotly.
+In this post on Creating Basic Charts using Plotly, you will learn to create a basic chart using a python package called Plotly.

 Basically, it is a graphing library in python language that allows people to create interactive charts.
 The library has provision for creating many types of charts ranging from basic charts to scientific ones.
 For example, we can create basic charts like scatter plots and line plots as well as we can also draw statistical, scientific, financial, and Machine Learning charts.
 Moreover, there is also a provision for creating Maps, 3D Charts, and Subplots.